lls-ws/addons/README.md

 # Addons for LLS-WS
-Script to create a backup SQL file and send it to email
+Script to create a SQL file backup and send to email